 401(k): Substantial, recurring payments

 Also, Fidelity explained to me that with the 401(k), you have to make “substantial, recurring” payments — IRS’s words, not theirs.
-I’m not entirely clear on this, but because this is a qualified plan, the account must meet requirements of the IRS code, and two of those requirements are that the payments must be substantial and recurring.
+I’m not entirely clear on this, but because this is a qualified plan, the account must meet requirements of the IRS code.
+Two of those requirements are that the payments must be substantial and recurring.

 Thus, if you’re not contributing regularly to this account, there’s a chance that the IRS can tax and penalize you.